 - Computer Professionals

-The sections below will walk you through each of these exemptions, in detail.
-You may also wish to click here to see the U.S. Department of Labor’s discussion of these exemptions (federal law).
-Finally, please note that these are not the only exemptions available under California or federal law; they’re just the most commonly-misunderstood.
+The sections below detail each of these exemptions.
+You may also wish to review the U.S. Department of Labor’s discussion of these commonly-misunderstood exemptions under federal law, although California law is much more protective or workers.

 Keep in mind, as you review these tests, that some of the language within them may vary, depending on whether the California version or federal version is at issue.
 Remember as well that more than one exemption may apply to any particular position.

 For the sake of illustration, we have elected to provide the factors as they appear under federal law.
 Where appropriate, we have also included a reference to the more worker-friendly California law version.
 Whether the state or federal (or both) tests apply to your job position should be examined by competent legal counsel with eye toward the nature of your work, the industry within which you work, the manner in which you are paid, and (if litigation has begun) what claims are alleged in the particular lawsuit.

 Before your employer can deny you overtime pay under the (federal) executive exemption, the employer must demonstrate that you: